DananauRazvan/Dodge-the-asteroids/README.md

 # Dodge-the-asteroids

 ### Game description
 A very simple game where you have to avoid the asteroids as much as possible.
 The game menu is very intuitive, you could set level, name, brightness from settings.
 Also you could see the top 3 highscores and how to play.
+In info you will find my name, project's name and the github link.

 ### How to play:
 You should dodge the asteroids using joystick to get the highest score possible.
 You have 3 lives.